thehale/thehale.github.io/_posts/2025-11-17-when-memes-become-vibes-become-learning.md

  - Teaching
  - Mentorship
 image:
-  path: /assets/img/posts/when-memes-become-vibes-become-a-widget/vibe-cover.png
+  path: /assets/img/posts/when-memes-become-vibes-become-learning/vibe-cover.png
   alt: A non-programmer's sketch of an iOS widget, and the result she eventually coded.
+redirect_from:
+ - /posts/when-memes-become-vibes-become-learning/
 ---

 The last few months have been full of boom and bust stories about "vibe coding" -- the phenomenon where an individual can produce a working app by asking an AI tool to generate and edit code.
 Hypesters claim that professional programmers will soon be fully replaced by AI agents writing code, while experienced engineers quickly point out the risks and vulnerabilities that are rampant in the current crop of vibe-coded apps.